jxxcarlson/blockParser/README.md

 The time complexity appears to be roughly linear in the size of the source as measured by number of lines.

+**Note to self:** This document is at /Users/carlson/dev/elm/projects/blockParser